 During the spring of 2025, Parks worked with contractors to complete a 340-acre forest health project in Riverside State Park in the area between Seven Mile Road and Carlson Road.
 This project will promote a healthy and resilient forest by removing wildfire fuels and low vigor trees.

-In April 2025, the Washington State Parks and Recreation Commission will begin a grant-funded project to build a new trailhead and expand parking access to the popular Knothead Loop Trail in Northwest Spokane.
-Construction has begun and will tentatively be completed by July.
+In April 2025, a grant-funded project began to build a new trailhead to expand parking access at the Knothead Loop Trail in northwest Spokane.
+Construction will tentatively complete in October.

 State Parks is seeking input on a proposal to amend an easement and update the land classifications of a portion of the property associated with the Spokane River Centennial Trail adjacent to the Plante’s Ferry Sports Complex in Spokane County.